SUMMER ROAD TRIP, DAYS 59 & 60

 Updated February 2018

 Nature has a way of making me feel small and insignificant yet powerful and important all at the same time.
-These feelings consumed me as I sat on a mesa overlooking the extraordinary vast landscape of Canyonlands National Park.
-The park has the wow factor times ten and I’m not sure how many more times I can say, “WOW!”
+These feelings consume me as I sit on a mesa overlooking the extraordinary vast landscape.
+This park has the wow factor times ten and I’m not sure how many more times I can say, “WOW!”

 See for yourself…

-We would love to come back and rent a rock crawler, but for now we hiked through the wild terrain of the other two districts on our own two feet.
+We would love to come back and rent a rock crawler, but for now we hiked through the wild terrain of the other districts on our own two feet which is perfect if you only have a day or two.
+The entrances are about 100 miles apart so stretching your visit to two days is the best option.
+If you only have one day and are open to covering some major mileage, it can done if you start REAL early.

 Canyonlands National Park Itinerary

-The highlights of our day include Mesa Arch, Shafer Canyon Overlook, White Rim Overlook, Grand View Point, and both overlooks at Upheaval Dome.
+The highlights of the morning also include Shafer Canyon Overlook, White Rim Overlook, and both overlooks at Upheaval Dome.

 The Needles District, on the southeast corner of the park, earned its name from the spears of Cedar Mesa Sandstone that stand at attention throughout the district.
 The drive is on a short paved road leading to 60 miles of interconnecting trails.

-The highlights of our day include Roadside Ruin, Cave Spring, Pothole Point, Slickrock and Big Spring Canyon Overlook.
+The highlight of your day includes Roadside Ruin, Cave Spring, Pothole Point, Slickrock and Big Spring Canyon Overlook.

 Perfect Base for Exploring Canyonlands: Moab